 Wrong!
 You’ve got to keep those gears moving to ensure that the little wrigglers are in tip top form.
 Infrequent ejaculation or sexual abstinence means that the sperm stay in the gonads longer, giving them a higher chance of being exposed to toxic substances that can damage them.
 To maintain sperm quality, men should ejaculate about three to four times a week.
 So, don’t hold back!

 9) Sperm is full of nutrients

 We’re not exactly suggesting that you try it, but it is fascinating to know that semen contains about as much protein as chicken egg white, as well as lots of other essential nutrients like vitamin C, magnesium, potassium, phosphorus, zinc and calcium.

-Bizarrely, someone called Paul Fotie Photenhauer actually published a book called Natural Harvest: A Collection of Semen-based Recipes.
+Bizarrely, someone named Paul Fotie Photenhauer actually published a book called Natural Harvest: A Collection of Semen-based Recipes.
 In the book’s description, it notes that “Semen is not only nutritious, but it also has a wonderful texture and amazing cooking properties.
 Like fine wine and cheeses, the taste of semen is complex and dynamic… Once you overcome any initial hesitation, you will be surprised to learn how wonderful semen is in the kitchen.”

-10) Men produce sperm for all their lives
+10) Men produce sperm all their lives

 It just isn’t fair, is it?
 Women are born with all the eggs they will ever have, but men continue to produce sperm all day and every day for as long as they live.